Fiona Travels from Asia

 Tips for visiting Ha Long Bay

-I would really recommend deciding what you want to do early on and booking in advance, especially if you are travelling in peak season as the tours tend to sell out fast.
+I would recommend deciding what you want to do early on and booking in advance, especially if you are traveling in peak season as the tours tend to sell out fast.
 Also, if there’s a big group of you wanting to go, see if you can negotiate a group discount!

 Summary: Top Day Trips from Hanoi as suggested by locals